marcelpetrick/DevNotes/BeenThereSeenThat/20230412_Which_kernel_for_your_Embedded_Linux_project/README.md

 ![](img12.png)
 ![](img13.png)
 ![](img14.png)
-## final question: qhi9ch is the right kernel for your project?
+## final question: which is the right kernel for your project?
 * out of tree kernel code?
 * field updates possible?
 * product lifespan?